 As explained in the last paragraph, Bogotá (and most other places in Colombia) is divided into a grid of streets and avenues.
 I used to live at Carrera 7 # 65 – 23 Apto 702.
 This means that I lived on 7th avenue, that the street just to the south of my building was street 65, the building number was 23 and my apartment number was 702.

-So, when you want to send a letter to Colombia, you need to ask for the person’s address that you’re writing to, and it will have a format similar to the one above (possibly with the name of the building/hotel/business too).
+So when you want to send a letter to Colombia, the recipient’s address will have a format similar to the one above (possibly with the name of the building/hotel/business too).

 For example, let’s say I wanted to send a letter to the person living at my old apartment.
 This is what I would write on the envelope.